Generative quantum eigensolver with constrained circuit-cutting overhead: Introduction

+Quantum circuit cutting (QCC) has been proposed as a technique to perform quantum computations that require more qubits than available on single quantum devices~\cite{Peng_2020, Mitarai_2021}.
+This technique partitions a large quantum circuit into subcircuits that are smaller in terms of the number of qubits and gates, samples them independently on quantum devices, and classically post-processes the outcomes to reconstruct the output of the original circuit.
+While QCC offers the attractive advantage of executing only subcircuits of small size, it comes with considerable sampling overhead, which appears as the number of circuit runs (often called shots) that is required to achieve a desired accuracy of the final output.
+The QCC overhead depends on the circuit to be cut and how the circuit is cut.
+To make QCC practical, the circuits to be cut must be designed such that their execution is meaningful and the QCC overhead is kept small.

+In this work, we extend GQE such that the classical generative model produces only circuits whose QCC overhead is upper-bounded.
+The original purpose of GQE, i.e. generating quantum circuits with desired properties such as describing molecular ground states, is retained.
+Consequently, our proposal not only enhances the applicability of GQE through the use of QCC, but also provides a practical application for QCC.
+We also introduce a loss function and hybrid approach as two new methods to improve the training of GQE.
+We implement GQE with a transformer decoder and numerically validate our methods through the ground state search experiments on the $\mathrm{BeH_2^{}}$ molecule.

+The main contributions of this work are as follows. \begin{itemize} \item We propose an efficient constrained circuit generation scheme for GQE, in which the generated circuits are guaranteed to satisfy the upper-bound constraint on the QCC overhead. \item We propose a loss-masking procedure that makes the training objective consistent with the constrained circuit generation process. \item We propose a new loss function and a hybrid online/offline training strategy, and demonstrate their effectiveness in simulated ground state search experiments on the $\mathrm{BeH_2^{}}$ molecule. \end{itemize}

 This paper is organized as follows.
-In sec.~\ref{sec:background}, we review GQE and DPO focusing on the aspects relevant to this work.
-In secs.~\ref{sec:pdpo} and \ref{sec:hybrid}, we explain P-DPO and the hybrid approach, respectively.
-In sec.~\ref{sec:numerical}, we describe our experimental setup and present numerical results.
-We conclude in sec.~\ref{sec:conclusion}.
+In Sec.~\ref{sec:gqe_qcc}, we describe the approach for the circuit generation in GQE under constraints on the QCC overhead.
+In Sec.~\ref{sec:pdpo_hbd}, we introduce a new loss function for GQE and the hybrid approach that combines online and offline training of GQE.
+In Sec.~\ref{sec:numerical}, we describe our experimental setup and present numerical results.
+We conclude in Sec.~\ref{sec:conclusion}.